defiprime/defiprime1/collections/_posts/2019-09-17-Band-Protocol.md

 There are a few important things that differentiate us from other solutions:
 - Speed & Ease of integration: We bring data available on-chain, thus whenever a smart contract needs access to data, it can do so as a simple function call.
 Simple and require no block confirmation delay.
 Many current solutions are asynchronous and require multiple blockchain confirmation before they can process data.
 - Economic Incentive: To provide data in Band Protocol, you need to stake tokens and your reputation as collateral.
-This is very crucial and very different from other solutions that may not have a proper decentralized economic incentive at a protocol level.
+This is very crucial and very different from other solutions that may not have proper decentralized economic incentive at a protocol level.
+For example, current solutions have not implemented staking and there is no concrete plan from publicly available information.
+Furthermore, current solutions with smart contracts on the mainnet do not have a staking mechanism and dApps are required to choose data providers they trust themselves.
 - Cost & Scalability: Since data is published on-chain.
 Multiple dApps can consume the same data without incurring more costs to data providers.
 As the system grows, we expect the price of individual queries to go down.